-(in millions) Level in Fair Value Hierarchy Fair Value March 31, 2024 December 31, 2023 Equity investment in TuSimple (1) 1 \$ 0.2 \$ 0.3 Marketable securities (2) 2 56.9 57.2
+(in millions) (in millions) Level in Fair Fair Value Value Hierarchy March 31, 2024 December 31, 2023 (in millions) Value Hierarchy June 30, 2024 Equity investment in TuSimple (1) Marketable securities (2)

 (1) Our equity investment in TuSimple is classified as Level 1 in the fair value hierarchy as shares of TuSimple's Class A common stock are traded on an Over the Counter ("OTC") market beginning February 8, 2024 and the NASDAQ prior to that date.
 See Note 6, Investments, for additional information.